The years spent modelling and vamping around Europe in the rubble of WWII, tail-gating auteurs, lead nowhere.

 Message from Thee Temple dogmatically lays out the Law of Thelema, delivered by a vaguely creepy if authoritatively warm voice (think Jeremy Irons in Dead Ringers).
 A re-statement of Crowley's road map for discovering one’s True Will:

+The temple strives to end personal laziness and engender discipline.
 To focus the Will on one's true desires in the belief, gathered from experience, that this maximises and makes happen all those things one wants in every area of life.

-Gradually focusing on what you would really like to happen in a perfect world,
+Explore daily your deepest desires, fantasies - Gradually focusing on what you would really like to happen in a perfect world, Picking away all restrictions and practical considerations.

 An unsettling doubling effect is discernable by the closely listening ear; uneasy.